HOW TO APPLY

 Please ensure you are eligible before creating an applicant profile.

 The JET Application Package and Guidelines will be provided in the JET Program’s Online Application Portal during the fall application period.
 We only accept applications submitted in this way.
-We do not accept resumes or other documents other than those outlined in the 2021 Application Guidelines.
-Please note that the information provided on this page is based on previous years’ application guidelines, and is subject to change.
+We do not accept resumes or other documents other than those outlined in the 2022 Application Guidelines.

 The application process requires that all documents be submitted to the JET Program Office via the online portal.
 Applications which are missing documents at the time of the deadline are not considered, so it is important to provide all necessary materials.